Eppo-exp/php-sdk/README.md

 $eppoClient = EppoClient::init(
    "<your_api_key>",
    "<base_url>", // optional, default https://eppo.cloud/api
-   $assignmentLogger, // optional, must be an instance of Eppo\LoggerInterface
+   $assignmentLogger, // optional, must be an instance of Eppo\Logger\LoggerInterface
-   $cache // optional, must be an instance of PSR-6 CacheInterface.
+   $cache // optional, must be an instance of PSR-16 CacheInterface.
 If not passed, FileSystem cache will be used );

 $subjectAttributes = [];